wp-plugins/easy-translator-lite/readme.txt

 == Upgrade Notice ==

-= 3.10 =
+= 3.20 =

-Compatibility with WP3.6.
-Some additional tooltips to help the user.
+Compatibility with WP3.7.
+Some minor documentation changes.

 == Screenshots ==